 Cutting Vinyl with a Cricut machine

-- Place vinyl shiny liner side down onto Cricut StandardGrip Mat.
+- Place vinyl liner side down onto Cricut StandardGrip Mat.

 - Select images and size and load the mat into the machine.